• Skip to primary navigation

 Notes

-Greek dressing with honey: To make this dressing more kid-friendly, add a teaspoon of honey, or to taste (just note that it won't be vegan if you do add honey; use agave syrup for a vegan version).
+Sweet Greek dressing: Add a teaspoon of honey, or to taste (just note that it won't be vegan if you do add honey; use agave syrup for a vegan version.)

 Did you make this recipe?